 We travel the same path.

-After being socially rejected for my weight as a pre-teen/teen, I naturally became reclusive and quite socially anxious as a result.
+After being bullied for my weight as a young girl, I naturally became reclusive and quite socially anxious as a result.
 It was intimidating trying to make friends in a body that was “different” from everyone else’s.

 To satisfy my human need for belonging, I started gaming more frequently and soon built an incredible network of friends—but 80% of them were virtual.
 These virtual friends became my go-to support system.